Why we need to think together the raw materials and energy transitions

 A sustainable energy transition requires the use of resource-efficient technologies and the promotion of a circular economy.
 This includes extended product life cycles through repair, recycling and reuse.
 Innovative approaches to material use, such as reducing the use of rare earths in wind turbines, can significantly reduce the ecological footprint of renewable technologies.

-Renewable energies require a variety of critical metals, the mining of which is often associated with significant environmental and social costs.
-Countries such as Chile (copper), the Democratic Republic of Congo (cobalt) or Australia (bauxite) face major challenges in terms of water consumption, land use and emissions.
+Renewable energies require a large number of critical metals, the mining of which is often associated with significant environmental and social costs.
+Countries such as Chile (copper), the Democratic Republic of the Congo (cobalt) or Australia (bauxite) face major challenges in terms of water consumption, land use and emissions.
 This underlines the need for strict environmental and human rights standards in the global supply chain for critical raw materials.

 Need for action